dan-esc/util/executables/nicepass/README.md

 Download and place nicepass.exe into a preferred folder ie. C:\Apps \
 Drag the nicepass.exe to the Win 10 Taskbar
+On first startup you will get a Windows Smartscreen warning 'Windows smartscreen prevented an unrecognised application from running'
+Please click More info > Run away

 ## Usage